 What is Gage Repeatability & Reproducibility?

-Gage repeatability & Reproducibility (Gage R&R) is define as the method to discover how much of the process variation is due to the measurement equipment and measurement method.
-This method is design to evaluate the effects of repeatability & reproducibility separately, and as a combine overall error of measurement.
-Also to initiate appropriate actions to minimize the measurement system variation contributed in total process variation.
+Gage repeatability and reproducibility (Gage R&R) is defined as the method to find how much of the process variation is due to the measurement equipment and measurement method.

 - With one measuring instrument